Ghostytriickster/arkanoid-python/README.md

-Your lock is touching your prostate
+Have you ever felt your prostate